 If you come across what you believe to be a whaling attack, make sure to contact both your head of security, as well as Scamwatch, the Australian government initiative to the prevention of scams.

-And if you’d like to chat more about systems security and how we can help secure your systems, then make sure to get in contact with us.
+If you’d like to chat more about systems security and how we can help secure your systems, then make sure to get in touch with us.

 Subscribe to our newsletter